-A haunted walkabout is a great way to explore a new city.
+A haunted walkabout is not your typical sightseeing tour.
+It's an adventure, an experience, and a great way to explore a new city.

 - For one, these walkabouts are usually done at night, and everything looks different at night.

-- Two, if you, like me, love history, these ghost legends are usually well-aged, and they can tell you a lot about the character of the place you're visiting.
-Not to mention, they're completely fascinating!
+- Two, if you, like me, love history and the paranormal, you'll be fascinated by the ghost legends you'll hear and you'll relate them to the character of the place you're visiting.

-- Three, you might actually experience something . . . paranormal.
+- Three, you might actually experience something . . . unusual.

 I've explored "haunted" Rome, San Francisco, San Diego, Mexico . . .
-I've seen sites of ancients prisons, murders, executions, mass burials, and other dark trivia.
+I've seen sites of murders, executions, mass burials, brothels, ancients prisons, and other dark trivia.

-Memphis is like a John Grisham novel: it's dark, moody and rainy.
+Memphis is like a John Grisham novel: It's dark, moody, and rainy.
 And it has a notoriously dark history.
 Walking the city at night, you can almost sense the spirits crowding the oldest areas of Memphis.
 Is it their chilling breath on your face?
-Or is it the Memphis weather?

 Grawmeyer's is a classy atmospheric piano bar with a paranormal twist.
 I've interviewed a few people working there, and they said they often witness unexplained phenomena like glasses falling off the table by themselves, or even more strikingly, the piano playing when the bar is closed, which is confirmed by many local residents.